Symphony No. 5 (Bruckner)

-Anton Bruckner's Symphony No. 5 in B-flat major WAB 105, was written in 1875–1876, with minor changes over the next two years.
+Anton Bruckner's Symphony No. 5 in B♭ major, WAB 105, was written in 1875–1876, with minor changes over the next two years.
 It came at a time of trouble and disillusion for the composer: a lawsuit, from which he was exonerated, and a reduction in salary.
 Dedicated to Karl von Stremayr, education minister in the Austro-Hungarian Empire, the symphony has at times been nicknamed the "Tragic", the "Church of Faith" or the "Pizzicato"; Bruckner himself referred to it as the "Fantastic" without applying this or any other name formally.

 First performances

 The Fifth was first performed in public on two pianos by Joseph Schalk and Franz Zottmann on 20 April 1887 in the Bösendorfersaal in Vienna.
 The first orchestral performance – in the inauthentic "Schalk version", with a changed orchestration in Wagnerian fashion and omitting 122 bars of the finale – was conducted by Franz Schalk in Graz on 8 April 1894.
 Bruckner, who died two years later, was sick and unable to attend.
 He never heard this symphony performed by an orchestra.